Federally Qualified Health Centers (FQHCs)

 If you are looking for a Federally-supported Health Center and other health centers in a rural area, you can search by address, state, county and ZIP code at Find a Health Center.

 Health centers are important safety net providers in rural areas.
-Of the over 23 million Americans who receive care from health centers, approximately half are rural residents, according to America’s Health Centers.
+Of the over 22 million Americans who receive care from health centers, approximately a third are rural residents, according to America’s Health Centers.
 In order to qualify for federal support as a health center, an organization must:

 - Offer services to all persons, regardless of the person’s ability to pay

 - Be community-based, with the majority of their governing board of directors composed of their patients

 - Serve a medically underserved area or population

 - Provide comprehensive primary care services

 There are numerous definitions and distinctions that should be understood related to health centers, including:

 - Health Center Program Grantee: Health centers that receive grant funding from the Health Resources and Services Administration (HRSA) Bureau of Primary Health Care, under the Health Center Program, as authorized by Section 330 of the Public Health Service Act.
 Most grants are funded to serve an entire community, while others are funded to target specific populations, such as migrants, persons experiencing homelessness, and residents of public housing.

 - Federal Qualified Health Center (FQHC): FQHCs are outpatient clinics that qualify for specific reimbursement systems under Medicare and Medicaid.
 FQHCs include federally-supported health centers (both grantees and Look-Alikes) as well as certain outpatient Indian providers.
 Note that different rules apply to outpatient Indian providers who enroll in Medicare or Medicaid as FQHCs.